“But if that sentence is carried out

 Murillo’s words and deeds were closely aligned with Ortega’s accusations that the protesters were paid by foreign agents and the killings were justified to end the attempted coup.
 Murillo’s similar message to the mothers of the victims was intended to discredit their complaints against the police, and despite their unfortunate loss, the Sandinista government would only acknowledge the loss suffered by Sandinista women like Amada Pineda.

 Murillo’s Repression Against AMA (Mothers of April Association)

-In a news release by the Mesoamerican Initiative of Women Human Rights Defenders, several incidents of aggression and assault were reported toward members and supporters of the AMA as they commemorated the third anniversary of the April 2018 Rebellion.
-Between the 14th and 17th of April, about 75 women (human rights defenders) associated with AMA (and their families) were subject to harassment by police, preventing them from leaving their homes.
+In a news release (dated April 21, 2021) by the Mesoamerican Initiative of Women Human Rights Defenders, several incidents of aggression and assault were reported toward members and supporters of the AMA as they commemorated the third anniversary of the April 2018 Rebellion.
+Between the 14th and 17th of April, about 75 women (human rights defenders) associated with AMA (and their families) were subjected to harassment by police, preventing them from leaving their homes.
 On April 19th, a similar group of women in Masaya and Carazo were also harassed by the police.
 Their commemorative books were confiscated, their purses and bags were searched, and they were threatened with incarceration.